 To save yourself some trouble down the line, be sure to look around at a few different themes before starting, rather than picking the first one you see.

 When looking for a theme for your food blog, consider the layout, how customizable it is, and how it uses images.
 If you are thinking about purchasing a theme (which we recommend), check out our tips for buying the perfect WordPress theme.
-Here are three premium themes you could consider:
+Here are a free great food blog themes you could consider.

-- Total WordPress Theme.
 This is a more general theme framework, but it is designed to be multipurpose and can easily be used to create a beautiful food blog.
 Check out our food blogger theme demo!
 With Total your possibilities are endless.

 One of the best things about using WordPress is the wide range of plugins available to add functionality to your site.
 We recommend some basic plugins that you should consider installing and activating to get the most out of your site, such as Yoast SEO for search engine optimization and Akismet for spam protection.
 We cover a few other options in our article on how to get started blogging.